fardilalif/note-taking-app/README.md

 # NoteApp

-This is a simple note taking application which I wrote it in Java.
+Simple note taking application written in Java.
-This application is my first application that I have ever created but this isn't my actual project.
-I just followed a tutorial on youtube ;)

 What I use in this application :
  1. MVVM architecture to build this app.